If this is a medical emergency, dial 9-1-1.

 - Behavioral health issues

-Plus, a clinical laboratory and comprehensive imaging facilities for diagnostic X-rays, ultrasound, nuclear medicine, CT scanning and magnetic resonance imaging (MRI) are on site.
+A clinical laboratory and comprehensive imaging facilities for diagnostic X-rays, ultrasound, nuclear medicine, CT scanning and magnetic resonance imaging (MRI) are on site, and specialists — including pediatricians, hospitalists and anesthesiologists — are in-hospital 24/7.

 Designated a Primary Stroke Service